 These dates are recorded in the bibliographic record, and consequently, this impacts information search and retrieval.
 Consider two of the U.S. National Library of Medicine’s PubMed’s date search fields: Date of Electronic Publication (DEP) and Date of Publication (DP).
 The DEP marks “the date the publisher made an electronic version of the article available.”
 Therefore, the DEP can be the date an article was made available online-first and not attached to an issue.
 The DP “contains the full date on which the issue of the journal was published”.
 This means that some journal articles may have at least two publication dates.
 For example, suppose an article is accepted by some journal and then is quickly made available as an early-access or online-first article on the journal’s website.
 The date that it is made available is the DEP.
 Later, the article is assigned to a journal issue, and when that journal issue is released, the article gets the DP.
 The bibliographic record for such an article records these two dates.
 Each date may be selected in a PubMed search since these are different date fields in PubMed, but using one search field rather than the other may mean unintentionally excluding works that have already been published.

 This is an example of mimicking a print-based way of doing things that’s complicated by a digital-based way of doing things.
 By mimicking a print-based workflow in our digital settings, extra steps have been added to ill effect.
 In our paper on the reproducibility of search queries across different MEDLINE platforms (Burns et al., 2021), we showed that a paper on cancer made available online-first in 2015 was not assigned to a journal issue until 2019.
 The online-first version of the paper was available in PubMed soon after it was available on the journal’s website as an online-first article, but the four year delay to assign the paper to an issue meant that the paper was not available in PubMed’s MEDLINE subset during that four year period.
 The paper was therefore invisible to cancer researchers who use MEDLINE and its controlled vocabulary to finely control their bibliographic searches.
+(Our paper, on the other hand, was fairly quickly assigned subject headings in MEDLINE soon after publication since it was published in a journal (PLOS) that does not publish by issue in the conventional way).
 Furthermore, since MEDLINE is available on multiple database platforms other than PubMed, such as Ovid, Web of Science, EBSCOhost, and ProQuest, we found that for MEDLINE searches limited by dates at least four years prior to the searches, bibliographic databases constantly varied the number of search results over the course of a year of searching because of likely changes to the bibliographic records.
 This is surprising.
 In the print-era, bibliographic records were largely fixed (the records were printed as hard copy).
 Because many journals, especially those that continue to print hard copy, try to have it both ways (print and digital workflows), the result is, as described above, an over-complicated search system.
 This kind of complication is strictly the result of cross-walking a print-based workflow onto a digital-based workflow.